martindbp/merkl/README.md

 ![](docs/examples/pipeline2.png)

-Let's say we change the `2` to a `3` in `task2` and rerun the command.
-Now the second future hash is different, and can't be found in the cache (hence the red font):
+Let's say we change the `2` to a `3` in `task2` and re-run the command.
+Now the second future hash is different, and can't be found in the cache:

 ![](docs/examples/pipeline3.png)